 - Brainstorm and share new opportunities that could be beneficial for all scholars

 - Honor confidentiality

 Required Time Investment

 Before applying for this opportunity be sure that you will be able to commit to this global leadership position.
 Be honest with yourself, evaluate your current responsibilities and those that may develop in the next few months and two year period.

 A Global Advisory Board Member will be responsible to invest their time in this position in the following ways:

-- Must be able to commit to a three-year term as a board member and prioritize monthly meetings which will be scheduled in advance
+- Must be able to commit to a two-year term as a board member and prioritize monthly meetings which will be scheduled in advance

 - Be prompt to review meeting notes and add contributions to the shared document

 - Independently prepare for upcoming calls and complete assigned tasks